 'Major' development schemes include:

-Residential schemes of between 10 and 49 units or, where the number of dwellings is not specified, a site area of between 0.5 and 2.499 Ha
+- Residential schemes, including change of use, of more than 10 units or, where the number of dwellings is not specified, a site area greater than 1 hectare

-Retail, commercial and industrial schemes with a floorspace of between 1000 sq .m. and 1999 sq. m. or on sites of between 1 hectare and 1.999 Hectares.
+- Retail, commercial, industrial, educational, hospital, leisure and recreational schemes with a floorspace greater than 1000 sq .m. or on sites of more than 1 hectare

 £540 for a meeting (£270 for a subsequent meeting)